kaspar030/RIOT/examples/suit_update/README.md

 **NOTE**: to plugin a new server you would only have to change the suit/publish recipe, respecting or adjusting to the naming conventions.**

+## Automatic test
+[Automatic test]: #test

+This applications ships with an automatic test.
+The test script itself expects the application and bootloader to be flashed.
+It will then create two more manifests with increasing version numbers and update twice, confirming after each update that the newly flashed image is actually running.

+To run the test,

+- ensure the [prerequisites] are installed

+- make sure aiocoap-fileserver is in $PATH

+- compile and flash the application and bootloader:

+    $ make -C examples/suit_update clean all flash -j4

+- [set up the network][setup-wired-network] (in another shell):

+    $ sudo dist/tools/ethos/setup_network.sh riot0 2001:db8::/64

+- run the test:

+    $ make -C examples/suit_update test